msagesser/msagesser.github.io/ds226/definitions.md

 ## Time-Based
-### What is 'time-based' according to Cathy van Eck and Paul Hegarty?

-### What is 'time-based' according to 1 other academic source?
+### What is 'time-based' according to academic sources?